jgperrin/net.jgp.books.spark.ch12/README.md

 # Spark in Action, 2nd edition - chapter 12

-Welcome to Spark with Java, chapter 12.
+Welcome to Spark in Action 2nd edition, chapter 12.
 This chapter is about **data transformation**.

 This code is designed to work with Apache Spark v3.0.0.